m-lab/jostler/README.md

-As mentioned earlier, any files that were not included in a bundle due to any error such as wrong extension (not `.json`), read error, or invalid JSON will also be deleted from the local filesystem in order to avoid filling up the node’s disk space.
+As mentioned earlier, any files that were not included in a bundle due to any error such as wrong extension (not `.json`), read error, or invalid JSON will also be deleted from the local filesystem in order to avoid filling up the node's disk space.

 There are two configurable parameters that control triggering of an upload operation: